amundsen-io/amundsen/docs/installation.md

 5. View UI at [`http://localhost:5000`](http://localhost:5000) and try to search `test`, it should return some result.
 ![](img/search-page.png)

-6. We could also do an exact matched search for table entity.
-For example: search `test_table1` in table field and it return the records that matched.
+6. We could also perform an exact-match search for the table entity.
+For example: search `test_table1` in table field and it'll return the records that matched.
 ![](img/search-exact-match.png)

 **Atlas Note:** Atlas takes some time to boot properly.
-So you may not be able to see the results immediately after `docker-compose up` command.
+So you may not be able to see the results immediately after you run the `docker-compose up` command.
 Atlas would be ready once you'll have the following output in the docker output `Amundsen Entity Definitions Created...`

-### Verify setup
+### Verify your setup

-1. You can verify dummy data has been ingested into Neo4j by by visiting [`http://localhost:7474/browser/`](http://localhost:7474/browser/) and run `MATCH (n:Table) RETURN n LIMIT 25` in the query box.
+1. You can verify the dummy data has been ingested into Neo4j by by visiting [`http://localhost:7474/browser/`](http://localhost:7474/browser/) and run `MATCH (n:Table) RETURN n LIMIT 25` in the query box.
 You should see few tables.
 ![](img/neo4j-debug.png)
 2. You can verify the data has been loaded into the metadataservice by visiting:
    1. [`http://localhost:5000/table_detail/gold/hive/test_schema/test_table1`](http://localhost:5000/table_detail/gold/hive/test_schema/test_table1)